Well, Seymour, it seems we've put together a baseball team, and I was wondering, who's on first

 - The lead singer of alt-rock band A Silent Film has admitted in least one interview that the band name is "a little awkward". note

-- As if The Who weren't bad enough, they decided to write a song called "Who Are You?" and call their fifth album Who's Next.
+- As if The Who weren't bad enough, they decided to write a song called "Who Are You", call the album it was on Who Are You, and call their fifth album Who's Next.
 It's like they were trying.

 - Their tribute bands either avert the possibility of this trope (The Wholigans) or create entirely new problems ("Have you heard the new Who tribute band?"
 "The What?")